A Realistic Guide to the Las Vegas Strip

 Quick Takeaways

-- You can do a lot without a car if you stay central, but leaving the Strip almost always requires one.
+• Transportation: You can do a lot without a car if you stay on the Strip, but leaving almost always requires one.
+Uber/Lyft have designated areas in hotels for pick-up, or you can jump on the monorail in certain hotels.

 First time on the Las Vegas Strip?